College of Coastal Georgia: Expansion in early 2000s

 In 2008, the college began transitioning from community college to a four-year college when it announced its 10-year strategic plan for the college.
 The plans include expansion of academic programs and infrastructure to accommodate an enrollment of more than 10,000.
 In addition to academic and physical expansion the expansion plans include addition student and residence life programs, as well as expanded athletics.
 That same year, the vocational and technical programs were transferred to Golden Isles Career Academy in Brunswick, Okefenokee Technical College in Waycross, and Altamaha Technical College in Jesup and the college changed its name to the College of Coastal Georgia.
-In 2009 the college began offering its first bachelor's degree programs in business administration, early childhood and special education, and middle school education began in fall 2009 and added a bachelor's degree in nursing in 2010.
+The college began offering its first bachelor's degree programs in business administration, early childhood and special education, and middle school education began in fall 2009 and added a bachelor's degree in nursing in 2010.
 Shortly after the transition to a four-year college began in 2009, College of Coastal Georgia saw a peak enrollment of over 3,000 students.

-However, the last academic building to be built on the Brunswick campus was in 1984, more than 30 years prior and with higher enrollment there was a need for more academic spaces on campus.
+However, the last academic building to be built on the Brunswick campus was opened in 1984, and with higher enrollment there was a need for more academic spaces on campus.
 Therefore, a new Health and Sciences Building was planned to help accommodate the growing class numbers.
-The Groundbreaking Ceremony took place on August 5, 2009, and construction began that December.
-The construction concluded one year later, in December 2010.
-The building provided more than 45,000 square feet of space.
-Total construction costs were approximately $11.825 million, while total project costs were approximately $15.8 million.
-The first classes were held in the building on January 10, 2011.
-The dedication ceremony for the new Health and Sciences Building was held on January 21, 2011.
-On March 24, 2011, a dedication ceremony was held for the Miriam and Hugh Nunnally Center for Nursing Education housed within the Health and Sciences building.
-Hugh P. Nunnally Jr. had been inspired to donate one million dollars going towards capital projects, infrastructure, and programming beneficial to nursing students in memory of his late wife Miriam Nunnally and after he had met three nurses who had graduated from the college.
-Even after his initial donation, Mr. Nunnally continued to provide further investments to the college, and the Board of the Regents formally approved the naming of the Health and Sciences Building to the Miriam and Hugh Nunnally Health and Sciences Building on March 14, 2012.
-The dedication ceremony for this name change occurred on April 20, 2012.
+It opened in 2010 with more than 45,000 square feet of space and the first classes were held in the building on January 10, 2011.
+Two months later, a dedication ceremony was held for the Miriam and Hugh Nunnally Center for Nursing Education housed in the building.
+Hugh P. Nunnally Jr. donated one million dollars in memory of his late wife Miriam Nunnally after he had met three nurses who had graduated from the college.
+Even after his initial donation, Mr. Nunnally continued to provide further investments to the college and the board of regents formally approved the naming the building the Miriam and Hugh Nunnally Health and Sciences Building.